 Three sample outputs of this toolkit are available:

-Optionally, a prototype Docker image with all dependencies pre-installed is available on the Docker Hub.
+Optionally, Docker images with all dependencies pre-installed are available on the Docker Hub.

 A detailed guide is available in the vignette accessed via

 vignette("usage", package="evaluator").
 A short screencast showing the basic workflow (not including generation of reports) is available below:

 While evaluator is a powerful tool, it does not attempt to address interactions between risk scenarios, rolling up multiple levels of risk into aggregations, or other advanced topics.
 As you become more comfortable with quantitative risk analysis, you may wish to dive deeper into these areas (and I hope you do!).
 The following resources may help you explore these and other topics in risk management.